Virology Specimen Collection Guidelines

 These specimens should be placed in sterile containers, kept at 4° C, and transported to the laboratory as quickly as possible.

-Gently insert swab into rectum enough to dirty it.
-Break swab off immediately into viral transport media.
+Gently insert regular flocked swab into rectum enough to dirty it.
+Break swab off immediately into universal transport media.
 Maintain at 4° C and transport to the laboratory as quickly as possible.

 Collect 5-10 grams of stool in clean container and hold at 4° C.